PPGSM/PPGSM/README.md

 Prerequesites
 - OS: Ubuntu 18.04 above
 - HE libraries: SEAL have to be installed.
+(We use version 3.6.2 for implementation)

 1. Installating and Testing